 While discussing these motivational activities, I need to add in here that this might sound like something that happens in junior high or high school, but these women were all in their late twenties, thirties and forties.

-In writing this article on motivational activities, I wish that the individuals who use intimidation to harm someone else could be handled as easily as this one.
+In writing this article on motivational activities, I wish that the individuals who use intimidation to harm someone could be handled as easily as this one.
 The main thing that kept me motivated was the fact that I could back up what I was saying to her.
 And...the one fact about her, like most bullies, is that she could not.
 She was using verbal intimidation to subdue her coworkers to get what she wanted.
 She was actually, like all bullies, a coward!

 I must add in here that eventually her and I did become friends and I discussed with her in great detail other ways to get along in the work place.

 Why is this world the way it is?
 Why do so many young children have to deal with things that we adults feel hard to digest?
 Why do some adults still have to deal with the same childish actions at their place of employment?
 Maybe these words on motivational activities can help.
-I need to emphasize here that the tool that stayed with me from this time in my life was the fact that I did not have to fight at all.
+I need to emphasize here that the tools that stayed with me was the fact that I did not have to fight at all.
 My confidence and my words were my sword and shield.
-Maybe this would be something we could teach our children instead?
 She had no idea of my background and I never revealed it to anyone there.